Exclusive - family of missing Grove woman come to help find closure

 Debra Hammond’s former husband told investigators he learned of his former wife’s affair with Jim in the fall of 1997, the search warrant states.
 Family members think the affair started earlier and that Peggy and Jim moved to Grove around 1995 to avoid the embarrassment of the infidelity rumors.

-This was around this time Jim told people he returned to the military on a special commission and worked as a military spy for years.
+This was around the time Jim told people he returned to the military on a special commission and worked as a military spy for years.

 Patrick Sweeten checked his dad’s claims.